Flatheaded appletree borer, Chrysobothris femorata

 Chemical control

+Long-term chemical control of this pest is impractical and costly and should be used as a temporary solution in conjunction with the management practices described above.
 Insecticides can be applied in different ways and target different life stages of the pest.
 Spraying foliage with contact insecticides targets adult beetles before they have a chance to lay eggs.
 This should be done after adults emerge and again after three weeks for a repeat application.
-These insecticides can also be applied shortly after the tree’s blooming period; however, this should be avoided to minimize adverse impacts on pollinators.
+These insecticides can also be applied shortly after the tree’s blooming period, although this should be avoided, when possible, to minimize adverse impacts on pollinators.
 Lastly, intentional cuts made for grafting and bud growth should be covered with one of these contact insecticides in order to kill egg laying females.

 References